 Reviewing a source code change is a cognitively demanding process.
-Researchers provided evidence that understanding the code change under review is among the most challenging tasks for reviewers (Bacchelli & Bird, 2013).
-In this light, past studies have argued that code changes that-at the same time-address multiple, possibly unrelated concerns (also known as noisy (Murphy-Hill, Parnin & Black, 2012) or tangled changes (Herzig & Zeller, 2013)) can hinder the review process (Herzig & Zeller, 2013; Kirinuki et al., 2014), by increasing the cognitive load for reviewers.
-Indeed, it is reasonable to think that grasping the rationale behind a change that spans multiple concepts in a system requires more effort than the same patch committed separately.
-Moreover, the noise could put a reviewer on a wrong track, thus leading to missing defects (false negatives) or to raising unfounded issues in sound code (false positives in this paper).

-Qualitative studies reported that professional developers perceive tangled code changes as problematic and asked for tools to automatically decompose them (Tao et al., 2012; Barnett et al., 2015).
-Accordingly, change untangling mechanisms have been proposed (Tao & Kim, 2015; Dias et al., 2015; Barnett et al., 2015).
+Researchers provided evidence that understanding the code change under review is among the most challenging tasks for reviewers (Bacchelli and Bird, 2013).
+In this light, past studies have argued that code changes that-at the same

+- time-address multiple, possibly unrelated concerns (also known as noisy (Murphy-Hill et al., 2012) or two led changes (Herrig and Zeller, 2012)) can binder the review message (Herrig and Zeller, 2012) - or tangled changes (Herzig and Zeller, 2013)) can hinder the review process (Herzig and Zeller, 2013; Kirinuki et al., 2014), by increasing the cognitive load for reviewers.
+Indeed, it is reasonable to think that - 41 Kirinuki et al., 2014), by increasing the cognitive load for reviewers.
+Indeed, it is reasonable to think that 42 grasping the rationale behind a change that spans multiple concepts in a system requires more effort than - the same patch committed separately.
+Moreover, the noise could put a reviewer on a wrong track, thus - 44 leading to missing defects (false negatives) or to raising unfounded issues in sound code (false positives) - in this paper). - 46 Qualitative studies reported that professional developers perceive tangled code changes as problematic and asked for tools to automatically decompose them (Tao et al., 2012; Barnett et al., 2015).
+Accordingly, change untangling mechanisms have been proposed (Tao and Kim, 2015; Dias et al., 2015; Barnett et al., 2015).

-Although such tools are expectedly useful, the effects of change decomposition on review is an open research problem.
-Tao & Kim (2015) presented the earliest and most relevant results in this area, showing that change decomposition allows practitioners to achieve their tasks better in a similar amount of time.
+Although such tools are expectedly useful, the effects of change decomposition on review is an open

+- research problem.
+Tao and Kim presented the earliest and most relevant results in this area (Tao and Kim, 2015), showing that change decomposition allows practitioners to achieve their tasks better in a similar - amount of time.